pillarjs/cookies/README.md

 This extracts the cookie with the given name from the `Cookie` header in the request.
 If such a cookie exists, its value is returned.
 Otherwise, nothing is returned.

+If the _options_ object is provided, the following options can be passed:

-`{ signed: true }` can optionally be passed as the second parameter _options_.
-In this case, a signature cookie (a cookie of same name ending with the `.sig` suffix appended) is fetched.
-If no such cookie exists, nothing is returned.
+* `signed`: If true, a signature cookie (a cookie of same name ending with the `.sig` suffix appended) is fetched.
+If no such cookie exists, nothing is returned. false unless keys were passed to the constructor.
+* `autoSet`: If true, the act of getting a cookie from the request will ensure that the cookie is set on the outgoing response.
+If false, the outgoing response will not have the cookie set unless it is actively set.
+Defaults to true.

 If the signature cookie _does_ exist, the provided [Keygrip](https://www.npmjs.com/package/keygrip) object is used to check whether the hash of _cookie-name_=_cookie-value_ matches that of any registered key: